 |Offline Game Mode||These achievements require play in game modes that do not necessitate a connection to any online services.|

-Offline game modes, such as single player campaigns or challenges, local co-op, and system link, do not require an active internet connection.
+Offline game modes, such as single player campaigns or challenges, local co-op, and LAN, do not require an active Internet connection.
 This does not mean that it is necessary to be disconnected from any online services.

 |Online Game Mode||These achievements require a connection to live services, such as Xbox Live, for playing an online game mode, for sharing content, accessing leaderboards, or validating data with a server.|